 In his work Dohr reflects on this manipulation of nature by creating landscapes depicting an ongoing process that involves notions of organic growth, change or materiality.
 Dohr uses casting moulds made of silicone and plays with the organic appearance of the material and the concept of an artificial replication of nature.
 By playing with double meanings and using a visual language that could relate to the organic and the technological world alike he tries to visualize the pressure our modern society exerts on natural systems.

-In a process of imitating and simplifying natural structures, patterns or creatures and transferring them into a language of symbols and codes Dohr creates speculative worlds caught between an organic past and a technological future.
+In a process of imitating and simplifying natural structures, patterns or creatures and transferring them into a language of symbols and codes Dohr creates speculative worlds caught between an organic past and a digital future.
 His work has been included in the London Grads Now.
 21 show at Saatchi Gallery (UK), Late at Tate at Tate Britain online and Postcards from London at Villa Arson (FR).
 He was awarded the Frank Bowling Scholarship in 2020.